kentico-ericd/kontent-google-sheets-add-on/README.md

 - __name__ (required): The name of the content item to create or update.
 - __external_id__ (optional): The [external](https://docs.kontent.ai/reference/management-api-v2#section/External-IDs-for-imported-content) ID of the content item to update (overrides name header).
-- __language__ (optional): The language of the variant to update (defaults to `en-US`).
+- __language__ (optional): The language of the variant to update.
 This should match the code name of a language in the project’s Localization page, and is case sensitive.
+If a language is not provided, the add-on will get the project's default language using Management API.

 The following is an example of what a Sheet named __product__ might look like: